 The EON series from JBL is among the most popular entry-level loudspeakers.
 Their 600 Series was the go-to recommendation for affordable gear.
 But with technology evolving, it was only a matter of time before a refresh.
 The new 700 Series takes advantage of modern sensibilities with an excellent selection of features.
 In this review, we check out the largest option in the range, the JBL EON 715.

 JBL EON 715

 The JBL EON 715 is a beginner-friendly and capable 15-inch loudspeaker that is well-suited to various applications.
-Below are the quick pros and cons, but read on for a more detailed breakdown.

 The ever-evolving needs of performers necessitate a loudspeaker that is both dependable and able to adapt to fresh challenges.
 And in many regards, the EON 715 is an ideal choice.
 But as with any affordable DJ speakers, it isn’t without some faults.

 The JBL EON 715 delivers a dynamic and engaging sound profile.
 There is an excellent balance between achieving a party-friendly sound while offering enough depth and precision to highlight a live performance.

 The low-end is punchy and warm, with enough kick to handle small to medium-sized events thanks to its big 15-inch woofer.
 It isn’t boomy or muddy and doesn’t chuff out and strain when driving deep bass.

 The mid-range is superb, with excellent clarity and precision to highlight instruments and vocals easily.
 The transition from lower frequencies to the mid-range is also pleasant and smooth.
 Equally great for electronic music as it is for corporate speaking events.